 Since 2017, Angel has been living in the community Arterra Bizimodu and working in the GEN Office Team as IT Manager to help strengthen GEN Europe’s IT sovereignty by means of promoting self-hosted free open source software (FOSS) throughout the network to cover our collective IT needs and wishes.
 He has a telecommunications engineering background and 10 years of experience in developing and integrating software and managing technical teams.
 In 2011 he started developing an interest in the limits of growth, the fossil fuels’ peak and the non-sustainable practices of the current society.
 Since then he has been researching other ways of living life, in more sustainable, self-sufficient, resilient and communal ways.

-Membership and Erasmus+ Project Manager – Fanny van Hal
+Project Manager – Fanny van Hal

 Fanny grew up in an intentional community of 18 households located in the fruit basket region of the Netherlands.
 She moved to the Arterra Bizimodu community in Spain in 2015.